elphan45/Wind-Load_Insights/_posts/2023-10-01-wind-turbine-oscillations.md

 employed to effectively detect early signs of rotor faults, demonstrating its potential for timely fault identification and prevention of larger structural issues.\cite{ref15}

-\subsection{Design Improvements and Aerodynamic Modifications}
+### Design Improvements and Aerodynamic Modifications

 A comparative analysis of different tower designs revealed that corner cut and helical square models were the most effective in managing wind-induced oscillations.